jsavatgy/tau-city/README.md

 ![Picture 4](tau-city-set4-ones-h30.png)

-The scheme `set5` includes the actual numbers, so we can omit the picture of keypad:
+The scheme `set5` includes the actual numbers, so we can omit the picture of keypad.
+It is done with the flag `--nokey`:

 ```
 $ runhaskell tau-html-img-opts.hs --scheme=set5 --nokey --ones --height=30 >tau-city-set5-nokey-ones-h30.html